akanksha-tanu/akanksha-tanu/README.md

 # Hey there!
 This is Akanksha 👋

 ### Cloud Engineer @ AWS
-Passionate about transforming ideas into automated cloud solutions.
-Building infrastructure that scales, automating the mundane, and solving complex problems.
+Passionate about transforming ideas into automated cloud solutions, building infrastructure that scales, automating the mundane, and solving complex problems.

 ### What Drives Me
 - 🚀 Turning manual processes into automated workflows
-- ☁️ Architecting cloud-native solutions
+- ☁️ Architecting cloud-native/serverless solutions
 - 🔄 Continuous learning and improvement